1. HaAdam (האדם) – The Collective Humanity

 Meshulam (משולם) – Meaning “repaid” or “peaceful,” referring to those Jesus calls “Blessed” in the Sermon on the Mount.
 Does the word sound familiar?

-Noahite (בני נח, Bnei Noach) – Those who follow the Noahide Laws, considered righteous among the nations.
+Noahite (בני נח, Bnei Noach) – Those who follow the the Way of the land, being a Ger, Noahide Laws, considered righteous among the nations.
 They acknowledge ethical monotheism but do not fully enter Judaism.
-Perhaps a Sabian or Wise men from the East?
+Perhaps like a Sabian or Wise men from the East?
+A concept in more recent Judaism as an category with a long history going back before Noah.

 B. Qeinite Daughters of HaAdam – The Cainite Lineage

 The descendants of Cain, viewed as the more corrupted lineage.
 However, this category does not equate them entirely with evil; rather, they represent those outside the covenantal framework.
-The reference to Cain’s marked protection suggests that mercy was still extended to them.
+The reference to Cain’s marked as it was down to the 7th generation refers to protection from judgement and suggests that mercy was still extended to them.

 3. Categories of Righteous Individuals